erdnaxeli/castblock/README.md

   It can be repeated to specify many categories.
   Default to "sponsor".
 * `--mute-ads`: enable auto mute during native YouTube ads.
-These are different from in-video sponsors, and are typically blocked by browser extension ad blockers
+These are different from in-video sponsors, and are typically blocked by browser extension ad blockers.

 ## Contributing